1984 Summer Olympics opening ceremony: Music of America

 Los Angeles produced an artistic interpretation of the American lifestyle and popular culture called Music of America.

 The first segment opened with American Suite, performed by an 800-member marching band consisting primarily of members from colleges in the Los Angeles area.
 However, there was also at least one member from every U.S. state.
 They performed American style marching sequences and marching precision.

-The second segment, called Pioneer Spirit, depicted the American west at the turn of the 20th century.
+The second segment, called Pioneer Spirit, depicted the American Old West.
 It consisted of a 410-member ballet group performing a hoedown dance sequence with various props, including wagons and old west towns.

-The third segment, Dixieland Jamboree, depicted a traditional southern U.S. gospel choir featuring 300 members singing "When the Saints Go Marching In", led by singer Etta James.
+The third segment, Dixieland Jamboree, depicted a traditional southern U.S. gospel choir featuring 300 members singing the African-American spiritual "When the Saints Go Marching In", led by singer Etta James in a 19th-century New Orleans, Louisiana church setting.

 The fourth segment, Urban Rhapsody, featured George Gershwin's "Rhapsody in Blue".
 84 grand pianos appeared from the Coliseum's peristyles, followed by the orchestra and over 200 dancers.

 The fifth segment, The World Stage, consisted of a 1940s big band orchestra medley performed by the marching band, featuring songs mostly from Broadway, movies and popular music.
 Among the songs heard in this segment were "Sing, Sing, Sing", "Take the 'A' Train", "Steppin' Out with My Baby" (from Easter Parade), "Cheek to Cheek (I'm in Heaven)" (from "Top Hat"), "One" (from A Chorus Line), the theme from Fame, and the Michael Jackson hit "Beat It".
 Joining the orchestra were 1,500 dancers.

 The sixth and final segment ended with the entire cast dancing and forming the outlined map of the United States to the strains of "America the Beautiful".